vermin/wazn-android-wallet/README.md

 See `LICENSE.txt` for license.

-All app source code and assets copyright © 2014-2020 by MyMonero.
+All app source code and assets copyright © 2014-2020 by Wazniya.
 All rights reserved.

 ## Downloads

-Download the latest version from our website at [mymonero.com](https://www.mymonero.com) or from the Releases tab.
+Download the latest version from our website at [wazniya.com](https://www.wazniya.com) or from the Releases tab.

 Developers and pre-release testers who would like to use and work on the app can run it by obtaining the source and running one of the build commands below.